Fat City

 Story & Plot Summary: Fat City

-Quick Plot Summary: Released in 1972, Fat City is a Drama film directed by John Huston.
+Quick Plot Summary: Released in 1972, Fat City is a Drama film directed by John Huston, written by Leonard Gardner.
 The narrative explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict involving Stacy Keach.
+It provides a scannable look at the movie's central conflict involving Stacy Keach as Tully.

 Ending Explained: Fat City

-The final moments of Fat City reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Fat City reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Fat City?